 The Commission reviewed the proposal and took public comment on the proposal during a June 30th community forum.

-The public can comment on Port police practices through July 14 by emailing firstname.lastname@example.org.
+The was asked to comment on Port police practices through July 14, 2020 by emailing email@example.com.

-The Port Commission will consider all public comments and develop an updated version of the proposal for consideration during its July 14 meeting.
+The Port Commission considered all public comments and developed an updated version of the proposal for consideration during its July 14 meeting.

-This comprehensive assessment builds on immediate actions Executive Director Steve Metruck directed the Port Police Department to implement on June 23.
-Those new policies prohibit the use of chokeholds, increase transparency, and update requirements for hiring and training.
+This comprehensive assessment builds on immediate actions Executive Director Steve Metruck directed the Port Police Department to implement on June 23, 2020.
+Those new policies prohibited the use of chokeholds, increased transparency, and updated requirements for hiring and training.
+You may learn more about actions implemented by Port Executive Director Steve Metruck.

 Port of Seattle Police Assessment Materials